bcnzer/liftcodeplay/content/2020/10/25/index.md

 I chose to build a PC Weather Station.
 It started with a kit that provided
 * PC card with a parallel port
-* Wind direction housing and card
+* Wind direction housing and circuit board
-* Wind speed housing and card
+* Wind speed housing and circuit board
+* Central circuit board, which all the sensors connected to

-In addition I hand-build a temperature and light circuit board, which sent data to the same PC card.
+In addition I build - by hand - a circuit board that measured temperature and light levels.
+This too sent data to the same central circuit board.

 Amongst the more challenging pieces of work was the wiring.
-I had 37 wires running from a wiring box, under under the pole, and ultimately to a parallel connector.
+I had 37 wires running from the central circuit board.
+On the other end was a 37 pin connector (parallel connector) which would be used to connect to the PC card.

 ## Software